syncfusion-content/blazor-docs/blazor/treeview/animation.md

 # Animation in Blazor TreeView Component

-The Animation property is used to speed up or slow down the expand and collapse actions in the Blazor TreeView component.
+The [Animation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_Animation) property is used to speed up or slow down the expand and collapse actions in the Blazor TreeView component.

-In TreeView, we have the `TreeViewNodeAnimationSettings` API, which includes the `TreeViewAnimationExpand` and `TreeViewAnimationCollapse` APIs.
+The `TreeViewNodeAnimationSettings` API, which includes the `TreeViewAnimationExpand` and `TreeViewAnimationCollapse` APIs helps in setting Animation in TreeView.
 Both collapse and expand APIs include the below properties.

 * **Duration** - specifies the duration to animate.
 * **Easing** - specifies the animation timing function.